 Why are Budget Kruger National Park Safaris so popular?

-What kind of accommodation is offered on a Budget Kruger Park Safari?
+What kind of accommodation can I expect on a Budget Kruger National Park Safari?

-Budget-friendly accommodation available in the Kruger National Park really bring you close to nature with staying in comfortable tented camps, bungalows (huts) caravan camps and even a treehouse.
+You can expect Budget-friendly accommodation in the Kruger Park such as: comfortable tented camps, bungalows (huts) caravan camps and even a treehouse.
 Or you can opt for affordable guest houses and cottages in the Park.

-Can you go on a self-drive instead of a guided tour on a Budget Kruger National Park Safari?
+Can you go on a self-drive when on a Budget Kruger National Park Safari?

 Yes, absolutely!
-MoAfrika’s budget-friendly Kruger Park safaris make provision for game viewing self-drive opportunities.
+There are many budget-friendly Kruger Park safari offerings that make provision for game viewing self-drive opportunities.

-Do you have to provide your own food on a Budget Kruger Park Safari?
+Do you have to provide your own food on Budget Kruger Park Safaris?